MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-process-purchase-returns-cancellations.md

 ## <a name="to-combine-return-shipments"></a>To combine return shipments

-If you want to return items covered by different purchase return orders to the same supplier, then you can use the **Combine Return Shipments** function.
+If you want to return items covered by different purchase return orders to the same vendor, then you can use the **Combine Return Shipments** function.

 When you ship the items, you post the related purchase return orders as shipped and this creates posted purchase return shipments.